 If you are looking for the best places to visit in Bali make sure you check out where to go in Bali

 How to avoid being attacked by monkey’s

-This may sound funny but its a real thing.
+This may sound funny but it’s a real thing.
 Bali is full of monkeys.
-Yes they are cute, yes they are playful.
-No they are not always nice.
-When you are in Bali you will hear a lot about monkey forest.
-Yes it is so cool but make sure you are safe as well.
+Yes, they are cute, yes they are playful.
+No, they are not always nice.
+When you are in Bali you will hear a lot about the monkey forest.
+Yes, it is so cool but make sure you are safe as well.
 We highly suggest if you are going to be feeding them; always have a guide to help you in case you new to encountering with monkeys.
-In most cases they are super friendly and calm but most of the time they just want something you have.
+In most cases, they are super friendly and calm but most of the time they just want something you have.
 Meaning they want that shiny pair of sunglasses or they want that shiny cell phone.
 This is when things can get tricky.
 Always make sure you have all your valuables tucked safely.
-With that being said don’t be the buy to pack bag full of bananas and go to monkey forest.
+With that being said don’t be the buy to pack a bag full of bananas and go to the monkey forest.
 They will know you have them in the bag.
-Just keep your eyes open for and don’t stair at them in the eyes, this sometimes can make them feel threatened.
-If you do happen to get Bit or scratched by a monkey make sure you see a doctor right away.
-In most cases they wont have rabies but it does not mean you are totally safe.
+Just keep your eyes open for and don’t stare at them in the eyes, this sometimes can make them feel threatened.
+If you do happen to get bit or scratched by a monkey make sure you see a doctor right away.
+In most cases, they won’t have rabies but it does not mean you are totally safe.

-All in all have a great time on your trip in Bali just keep some of these simple things in mind when traveling.
-If you want to check our FULL VIDEO GUIDE we have that on out YOUTUBE CHANNEL showing you and in depth guide to all the best and even some of the most unknown local spots!
+All in all, have a great time on your trip to Bali just keep some of these simple things in mind when traveling.
+If you want to check our FULL VIDEO GUIDE we have that on our YOUTUBE CHANNEL showing you an in-depth guide to all the best and even some of the most unknown local spots!

 If you are planning a trip make sure to check out our Must know and travel essential Packing list that is completely free!
 DOWNLOAD IT HERE